nf-core/sarek/README.md

 Software dependencies are handled using [Conda](https://conda.io/), [Docker](https://www.docker.com) or [Singularity](https://www.sylabs.io/singularity/) - environment/container technologies that provide excellent reproducibility and ease of use.
 Thus making installation trivial and results highly reproducible.

-It is listed on the [Elixir - Tools and Data Services Registry](https://bio.tools/Sarek), [Dockstore](https://dockstore.org/workflows/github.com/SciLifeLab/Sarek/) and [omicX - Bioinformatics tools](https://omictools.com/sarek-tool).
+It's listed on the [Elixir - Tools and Data Services Registry](https://bio.tools/Sarek), [Dockstore](https://dockstore.org/workflows/github.com/SciLifeLab/Sarek/) and [omicX - Bioinformatics tools](https://omictools.com/sarek-tool).

 ## Documentation
 The nf-core/sarek pipeline comes with documentation about the pipeline, found in the `docs/` directory: